TL;DR

 But there is a powerful defence available.
 Private Medical Insurance (PMI) is no longer a luxury—it's an essential tool for proactive health management.
 Paired with Life and Critical Illness Insurance Protection (LCIIP), it forms a robust shield, offering a pathway to rapid specialist care, financial security, and the resilience needed to protect your career and future prosperity.

-The term 'burnout' has become common, but its official definition by the World Health Organization (WHO) is precise.
+The term 'burnout' has become common, but its official definition by the World Health Organisation (WHO) is precise.
 It’s an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.
 It's crucial to understand it is not classified as a medical condition itself, but it is a direct precursor to many serious ones.

 The latest HSE data for 2023/24 revealed a staggering 875,000 workers suffering from work-related stress, depression, or anxiety.
 The trend is clear and alarming, with projections for 2025 suggesting this figure will continue to climb, pushing the proportion of the workforce affected to over one-third.